its-id/100x-Cohort-Programs/Week 6/Programs/Week 6.1/react-deep-dive/README.md

+** Start by uncommenting the "PARTS" codes in App.jsx on by one and run along to understand the concepts.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.